ehmicky/autoserver/docs/error.md

     - additional properties specific to a given error type might also be present.

+Also the stack trace `details` is never included.

 # Error logging

 See [here](events.md#error-information) for information about error logging.